nijkah/MaskTrack_Box/README.md

 ```
 and you can download the pre-trained deeplab model from
 [here](https://drive.google.com/file/d/0BxhUwxvLPO7TeXFNQ3YzcGI4Rjg/view).

-Put this model in 'data' folder.
+Put this in the 'data' folder.

 - train the model
 ```